-The interview process typically consists of 3-4 rounds.
+The interview process typically consists of 3-4 rounds of interviews.

-If your profile is relevant to the position, the recruiter will contact you and ask you questions related to your profile and areas of expertise.
-If the conversation is convincing enough, you’ll be asked to appear for the Phone-Screen Interview.
+If your profile is relevant to the position you applied for, the recruiter will contact you and ask you questions about your profile and areas of expertise.
+If the conversation is convincing enough, you’ll be asked to appear for the phone screen interview.

-This component will essentially involve writing code on a shared document between you and the interviewer.
-Problems presented in this section involve fairly less time to solve and are relatively straightforward.
-To effectively solve these questions requires a good fundamental understanding of Algorithms and Data Structures, so make sure you’re thorough with your fundamentals in these areas.
+This will involve writing code on a document shared by you and the interviewer.
+Problems presented in this section can be solved quickly and are relatively straightforward.
+To effectively solve these questions you should have a strong understanding of the fundamentals of algorithms and data structures.

 The final negotiations of your offer occur in this round.
 You are free to ask any questions relevant to your profile, your compensation, and the general culture of the company.

 This position is for experienced professionals who have adequate experience in various aspects of computer science and programming.
 Below are the qualifications required to qualify for an interview for this role.

 - BS, MS or an equivalent degree in Computer Science or a related technical field.

 - 5+ years of proven, practical experience in C/C++/C#.